mdn/workflows/README.md

 When a rebase is needed, the action will write a comment on the pull request to let the PR author know there are merge conflicts.
 This can be changed to whatever the repository desires, or left blank if no comment should be added.

-- This `input` is optional with a default of `"This pull request has merge conflicts that must be resolved before we can merge this."`
+- This `input` is optional with a default of `This pull request has merge conflicts that must be resolved before it can be merged.`

 ### Secrets